 Herman Rubin was Principal Advisor to Herbert Solomon, the very first PhD candidate to receive his degree from Stanford University’s Department of Statistics, in 1950.
 After departing Stanford, he joined the University of Oregon and then Michigan State University, winding up at Purdue University in West Lafayette, Indiana, where he remained as Professor of Statistics and Mathematics.
 Professor Rubin passed away on April 23, 2018, at the age of 91.
-His colleagues at Purdue have planned a memorial symposium to celebrate his life and legacy on June 8th.
+His colleagues at Purdue subsequently held a memorial symposium to celebrate his life and legacy on June 8th.

 I am often requested to repost my five commandments.
 These are posted here without exegesis.